Neural network reconstructions for the Hubble parameter, growth rate and distance modulus: Introduction

 The rest of the paper has the following structure.
-In Section \ref{sec:background}, we briefly introduce the cosmological and statistical concepts used throughout this work: cosmological models, functions and observations in section \ref{sec:cosmo}; an overview of neural networks in section \ref{sec:ann} and a short summary of Bayesian inference in section \ref{sec:bayes}.
-Section \ref{sec:methodoloy} describes the methodology used during the neural network training to generate models based on cosmological data.
-Section \ref{sec:results} contains the results of the reconstructed functions, namely the Hubble distance $H(z)$, a combination of the growth rate of cosmological perturbations times the matter power spectrum normalisation $f\sigma_8(z)$ and the distance modulus $\mu(z)$ along with its covariance matrix.
-We use the resulting models and trained neural networks to generate synthetic data, over which we perform a Bayesian inference analysis to test a couple of dark energy models.
+In Section \ref{sec:background}, we briefly introduce the cosmological and statistical concepts used throughout this work: cosmological models, functions and observations in Section \ref{sec:cosmo}; a short summary of Bayesian inference in Section \ref{sec:bayes} and an overview of neural networks in section \ref{sec:ann}.
+Section \ref{sec:methodology} describes the methodology used during the neural network training to generate computational models based on cosmological data.
+Section \ref{sec:results} contains our results, in Section \ref{sec:reconstructions} we show the generation of model-independent reconstructions using neural networks from observational measurements of the Hubble distance $H(z)$, a combination of the growth rate of cosmological perturbations times the matter power spectrum normalization $f\sigma_8(z)$ and the distance modulus $\mu(z)$ along with its covariance matrix.
+In Section \ref{sec:results2}, we use Bayesian inference on two cosmological models to check the consistency of our reconstructions in comparison with the original data and the expected values of the cosmological parameters.
 Finally, in Section \ref{sec:conclusions} we expose our final comments.
-Furthermore, within the appendices a brief description of variational autocoders is included and how we train them to learn from the covariance matrix with systematic errors.
+Furthermore, within the appendices, a brief description of feedforward neural networks and variational autoencoders is included, as well as the training process used for the networks and our experimental method to learn the covariance matrix.